New York City subway rider burned after man threw flaming liquid on train

 The attack happened on a train at the Houston Street station in Lower Manhattan on Saturday afternoon, police sources told CBS New York.

-Officials said a suspect, a 49-year-old man, was in custody.
+Officials said the suspect, 49-year-old Nile Taylor, was in custody.
 There was no word on a possible motive.

 The victim, 23, was recovering at the hospital.
 He was listed in stable condition.